ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 # Future work
-The orthology relations will be utilized within RefEx, a web-based tool that facilitates browsing of reference gene expression.
+The orthology relations will be utilized within RefEx ([https://refex.dbcls.jp](https://refex.dbcls.jp)), a web-based tool that facilitates browsing of reference gene expression.
 The RefEx project is presently engaged in the development of a successor website (RefEx2), which will incorporate expression datasets from a range of species.
 The survey findings will constitute a significant resource for the RefEx2 website, which aims to establish links between each gene search result and its orthologous association with related plant or other species.

 # GitHub repository
 https://github.com/hchiba1/rois-ds-joint-tamura